rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 create(
    name,
    callback,
-   attr?,
+   attributes?,
-   opts?): CommandCallback;
+   options?): CommandDefinition;
 ```

-Create a user ex command with a callback function.
+Create a ex command with a callback function.

 :::warning
-The only builtin command from Rsvim is the `js` command, which cannot be override.
+The only builtin command `js` cannot be override.
 :::

 #### Parameters